qmk-sequence-transform/sequence-transform-docs/src/chapters/setup.md

-# QMK Sequence Transform
-Sequence-Transform is a user library for QMK that enables a rich declarative ruleset for transforming a sequence of keypresses into any output you would like.

-Inspiration for Sequence-Transform was taken from Pascal Getreuer's innovative [Autocorrect feature](https://getreuer.info/posts/keyboards/autocorrection/index.html), without which we would not have even conceived this idea!

 # User Guide
 THIS LIBRARY IS NOT FINALIZED.
 A user who isn't looking to get involved in development should only use this right now if they want to test things out and are willing to deal with frequent breaking design changes.